Let us know if there is a fault or issue in your accommodation or your building.

 To report issues with wifi in teaching spaces, like the Library, contact:

-Once you have told us about your problem, we will aim to sort it out as soon as possible.
-Response times depend on the nature of the issue being reported.
+Once you have told us about your problem, we will aim to address it as soon as possible.

 If you are unhappy with how we have handled your problem, you can make a complaint.